purescript/purescript-transformers/docs/Module.md

 ### Types

-    data StateT s m a where
+    newtype StateT s m a where
       StateT :: s -> m (Tuple a s) -> StateT s m a